connectomicslab/connectomemapper3/paper/paper.md

 # Statement of Need

-The field of Magnetic Resonance Imaging (MRI) Connectomics has rapidly expanded since its advent in the 2000s [@HagmannFromConnectomics:2005;@SpornsEditorialConnectomics:2018;@SpornsTheBrain:2005].
+The field of MRI Connectomics has rapidly expanded since its advent in the 2000s [@HagmannFromConnectomics:2005;@SpornsEditorialConnectomics:2018;@SpornsTheBrain:2005].
 It has revolutionized the way to investigate *in vivo*, *non-invasively* and *safely* at different macroscopic scales the structural and functional systems of the